PeterJochem/Chrono_Simulations/README.md

 # Summary
 Juntao prepared the data he used to replicate Chen Li's graphs and I used it to learn the mapping that Li's group learned from experiments.
 This graph is shown below.
-It maps (intrusion angle, attack angle) -> (Force X / depth, Force Z / depth)
+It maps (intrusion angle, attack angle) -> (α_X, α_Z)

 # Results
 The graphs look qualitaively correct.
 They seem to capture the rough structure of the original graphs.
 This is only a 2 layer neural network trained over 4000 epochs (about 3-5 minutes on cpu).
 The mapping struggles to get the scale correct though.
 I assume this is because our simulation's granular material is not exactly the same as the material used in Chen Li's experiment.
 This would explain the systematic error in the scales.